brown-band/website/pages/centennial.md

 ## Fundraising

-Fundraising efforts are still being planned by the band leadership.
-If you want to get an early start, [check out our giving page!](/giving/)
+We have launched our ambitious fundraising campaign!
+Please [check out our giving page!](/giving/)

 ## The Brown University Band: An Ever True History